Overview of Counseling Programs

 The Counseling Program offers the flexibility of three Master of Arts degree, which build upon each others coursework offering candidates the greatest flexibility as they learn and focus in on their specific career goals within the program.

-• Master of Arts in Guidance and Counseling (41 semester units)
+• Master of Arts in College Counseling and Student Affairs (41 semester units)

-• Master of Arts in School Counseling with California PK-12 PPS Credential in School Counseling (48 semester units)
+• Master of Arts in School Counseling with California (K-12) PPS Credential in School Counseling and Child Welfare and Attendance Authorization (51 semester units)

 • Master of Arts in Counseling with School Counseling Specialization or Mental Health Specialization for Licensed Professional Clinical Counselor (LPCC) Eligibility (60 semester units).
-The LPCC program may be combined with the California PPS Credential as well.
+The LPCC program may be combined with the California PPS Credential/CWA Authorization as well.

 Request a detailed information packet to learn more about the details of our program offerings plus answers to FAQ's and a link to our curriculum map and the intersection of coursework that meets each of our flexible program offerings.